vikingmanas/vikingmanas/README.md

-# 👋 Hello, I'm Vikingmanas!
+# 👋 Hello, I'm Manas!

 Welcome to my GitHub profile!
 I'm a passionate developer focused on building efficient and scalable backend systems, with a flair for interactive front-end designs that balance performance and user experience.